Merrimack Valley CU

 #4 Private Loans

 If borrowing money beyond the federal loans is necessary, consider private student loans.
 These are a much less expensive option than using credit cards, home equity lines of credit, or other kinds of personal loans.
 Most students will need to apply with a co-signer – usually Mom or Dad – in order to obtain a private student loan.
 Credit unions almost always provide the lowest rates and best terms.
 We can help you find the right financial solution to pay for your college education!
-Learn more about private student loans.

 • Share: